gojuno/postgres_exporter/README.md

     sudo -u postgres DATA_SOURCE_NAME="user=postgres host=/var/run/postgresql/ sslmode=disable" postgres_exporter

 Also, you can set a list of sources to scrape different instances from the one exporter setup.
-Just define a string separated by comma.
+Just define a comma separated string.

-    sudo -u postgres DATA_SOURCE_NAME="port=5432, port=6432" postgres_exporter
+    sudo -u postgres DATA_SOURCE_NAME="port=5432,port=6432" postgres_exporter

 See the [github.com/lib/pq](http://github.com/lib/pq) module for other ways to format the connection string.